KocSistem/aks-workshop/labs/create-aks-cluster/README.md

 	echo export SUBNET_ID=$SUBNET_ID >> ~/.bashrc
 	```

+## Create the AKS cluster

-13. Create your AKS cluster in the resource group created above with 3 nodes.
+1. Create your AKS cluster in the resource group created above with 3 nodes.
 We will check for a recent version of kubnernetes before proceeding.

 	Use Unique CLUSTERNAME